cschmittiey/k8s-homelab/README.md

 ### Networking

-tbd! using cilium as my cni provider
+I'm using Cilium as my CNI, pod-gateway for routing traffic through VPNs when needed, and cloudflared to get my services exposed without needing to port forward. (although i do anyways, lol)

 ---